Sekkmer/lsl-lsp/client-vscode/README.md

 A Visual Studio Code extension providing rich support for LSL (Linden Scripting Language):

 - Language Server features: diagnostics, hover, completion, go to definition, symbols, and semantic tokens.
-- Preprocessor awareness: `#include`, `#if`/`#elif`/`#endif`, macros (including `__FILE__`, varargs), and disabled ranges.
+- Preprocessor awareness: `#include`, `#if`/`#elif`/`#endif`, macros (including built-ins like `__FILE__` and varargs), and disabled ranges.
 - Formatter: full document, range, and on-type formatting.
-- Syntax highlighting aligned with the server’s understanding.
+- Syntax highlighting (semantic tokens) aligned with the parser’s understanding.

 ## Features

-- Contextual completions (state names, members like `.x/.y/.z/.s`, include paths)
+- Type‑aware completions
-- Macro navigation (including included macros)
-- Semantic tokens (full and delta) for accurate coloring
+	- Learns from your code: variables, parameters, and return types
+	- Contextual hints for state names and member access (e.g., `.x/.y/.z/.s`)
+	- `#include` path suggestions from configured include paths
+- Rich hovers with documentation
+	- Functions and events show signatures, parameter docs, and a direct "Wiki" link
+	- Constants show inferred value (with hex for integers) and docs
+	- Includes show resolution info and a summary of available symbols
+- Navigation
+	- Go to definition for functions, variables, and macros (object‑like and function‑like)
+	- Document symbols for quick outline
-- Robust diagnostics with suppression support
+- Preprocessor support
+	- `#include`, conditional compilation, macros (including `__FILE__`, varargs)
+	- Diagnostics for common preprocessor issues and disabled code ranges
+	- Works across included files; external symbols are indexed for hover/defs
+- Formatting
+	- Full document, range, and on‑type formatting
-- Range and on-type formatting that respects disabled preprocessor blocks
+	- Respects disabled preprocessor blocks
+	- Consistent brace/semicolon/newline handling
+- Diagnostics (server‑side analysis)
+	- Common LSL issues such as arity/return mismatches, unused/duplicate declarations, dead code, and operator/semicolon problems
+	- Diagnostics can be selectively suppressed where needed
+- Semantic tokens
+	- Accurate coloring driven by the language server (full and delta updates)

 ## Configuration